Varun-Patkar/ETHPROOF-Advanced-Varun-Ass4/README.md

 ## Help

 - You may get the error 'Nonce too high'.
 This can be readily fixed by going to Metamask (or your other wallet) and clearing activity and nonce data.
+- When creating account, 2 transactions will be shown.
+Please accept the first one and close the dialog box of second.
+This is because of useEffect() function problem which renders twice when in development and only once in production.

 ## Authors